Sign In

 If you’re unsure how or if you should handle a particular scenario, refer the client to the appropriate licensed professional you know can help.
 Having a collection of different professionals that you can refer to and who can refer to you is essential for your and your client’s success.

-2. Have your client sign an informed consent document that provides clear expectations.
+2. Have your client sign an informed consent document with clear expectations.

-And new or potential client is sure to have lots of questions.
-But making sure health coaching clients are clear about your role and scope of practice as they work toward their health and wellness goals is essential.
+Any new or potential client is sure to have lots of questions.
+However, it is essential to ensure that health coaching clients are clear about your role and scope of practice as they work toward their health and wellness goals.

 Regulations can vary from start to state, so make sure you understand those in your local area.